Devastators

-Devastators (餓流禍, Garuka) is a 1988 third-person shoot 'em up arcade game developed and published by Konami.
+is a 1988 third-person shooter video game developed and published by Konami for arcades.
+It was released in Japan in September 1988 and in North America in October 1988.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4, as well as their Arcade Archives 2 series for the Nintendo Switch 2, PlayStation 5 and Xbox Series X/S in March 2026.

 Plot

 Set in 1989, the player takes control of a mercenary duo known as the "Devastators", who are hired by a small undeveloped country to defend their land from a fanatical Middle East dictator threatening to conquer it.